 Masasa Mbangeni’s IMDB page has 13 credits, three nominations and two awards.
 This quantitative assessment of her 12-year acting career, while impressive, does not fully represent her talent and impact on the film and television industry.
 This 2009 scholar from Gqeberha, Eastern Cape, has diligently carved out for herself a stellar acting career on stage and on screen.
 Among her most significant roles are Thembeka Shezi, the villain audiences loved to hate on the TV drama Scandal as well as being cast as the youngest actress to ever play Queenie in the Athol Fugard play Nongogo.
 Her email signature is a Mother Theresa quote: “Let us meet each other with a smile for a smile is the beginning of love”.
 This radical humanity and openness is precisely the feeling one gets in an exchange with Masasa.
 Her heart sits bold on her sleeve.

-In-person Masasa gracefully towers over most people but her presence never feels imposing: it radiates like a light.
+In person Masasa gracefully towers over most people but her presence never feels imposing.
 At the Äänit Prize awards in October, she co-hosted the live broadcast alongside CEO Judy Sikuza.
 She participated generously, going to great lengths to get her parts just right and having a sense of humour when things didn’t go smoothly.
 The interview for this profile took place two weeks later over a video call; Masasa freed up time from a busy schedule shooting the Mzansi Magic TV drama The Republic.

 Conversations with Masasa are a treat.
 Like a daytime talk show host, she is able to tap into the universal human frequency.
 It comes as no surprise that she cut her teeth at the WITS School of Dramatic Arts, where she obtained her post-graduate qualification as a Mandela Rhodes Scholar.
 She shares fond recollections of her time in residence.
 Her cohort had explosive debates, at a time when much of the vocabulary for social issues was not yet readily available, but these debates were governed always by deep love [for one another].
 “We came from different fields, but the common denominator was passion.
 I don’t know how our selection panel got it so spot on, but everyone was so passionate and driven,” she says.